-For all classifications, if a beneficiary is seeking a change of status or extension of stay, evidence of maintenance of status must be included with the new petition.
+For all classifications, if a beneficiary is seeking a change of status, extension of stay, or amendment of stay, evidence of maintenance of status must be included with the new petition.
 If the beneficiary is employed in the United States, the petitioner may submit copies of the beneficiary's last 2 pay stubs, Form W-2, and other relevant evidence, as well as a copy of the beneficiary's Form I-94, passport, travel document, or I-797.